 Any person, including the Crown, may file a claim for loss, damage, costs and expenses resulting from ship-source oil pollution with the Administrator.
 The Administrator must investigate the claim and offer compensation to the extent that he finds the claim to be established.
 If the claim is paid out of the national fund, the Administrator must take all reasonable measures to recover the amount paid out from the owner of the ship, the international funds or any other person who may be liable.

 Response organizations, usually under contract to the owner of a ship, cannot file a claim with the Administrator unless they have been unsuccessful in recovering their costs of response from the owner.

 Description: Records related to contractors and response organizations specializing in surveys, assessments, investigations and inspections including clean-up activities in response to ship-source oil pollution incidents who may be available to conduct surveys, assessments, investigations and/or inspections in support of the claims administration and settlement process.

 Fund Indexation, Limitation of Liability and Levy

 Description: Records related to the Ship-source Oil Pollution Fund indexation, limit of liability, the total amount payable to all claims resulting from a single oil spill, and levy exercise on each metric tonne of contributing oil imported into or exported from Canada in bulk as cargo on a ship.
-Records may include the annual correspondence between the SOPF and the Director General of Economic Analysis at Transport Canada and the Director of International Marine Policy and Liability as well as any related reports.
+Records may include the annual correspondence between the SOPF and Transport Canada as well as any related reports.

 Document Types: Correspondence and reports.